Harsh-2002/Automate-Ghost-CMS-Content-Database-Backup-Shell-Script/README.md

 1. Clone the repository to your server.
 2. Modify the script and replace placeholder values with appropriate paths and credentials.
 3. Run `chmod u+x ghost-content-database-backup.sh `
-4. Run the script using Bash: `bash ghost-content-database-backup.sh`.
+4. Run the script using Bash: `bash ghost-content-database-backup.sh`
 5. Adjust the `MAX_BACKUPS` variable to set the maximum number of backups to retain.
 The script will automatically delete old backups of content and database, ensuring efficient use of storage space.

 ## Prerequisites